flyteorg/flyteidl/protos/docs/admin/admin.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

-   "project", ":ref:`ref_string`", "", "Name of the project that contains the identifiers."
+   "project", ":ref:`ref_string`", "", "Name of the project that contains the identifiers.

+[(validate.rules).string.min_bytes = 1];"
-   "domain", ":ref:`ref_string`", "", "Name of the domain the identifiers belongs to within the project."
+   "domain", ":ref:`ref_string`", "", "Name of the domain the identifiers belongs to within the project.

+[(validate.rules).string.min_bytes = 1];"
    "limit", ":ref:`ref_uint32`", "", "Indicates the number of resources to be returned."
-   "token", ":ref:`ref_string`", "", "In the case of multiple pages of results, the server-provided token can be used to fetch the next page in a query. +optional"
+   "token", ":ref:`ref_string`", "", "In the case of multiple pages of results, the server-provided token can be used to fetch the next page in a query. &#43;optional"
-   "sort_by", ":ref:`ref_flyteidl.admin.Sort`", "", "Sort ordering. +optional"
+   "sort_by", ":ref:`ref_flyteidl.admin.Sort`", "", "Sort ordering. &#43;optional"
-   "filters", ":ref:`ref_string`", "", "Indicates a list of filters passed as string. +optional"
+   "filters", ":ref:`ref_string`", "", "Indicates a list of filters passed as string. &#43;optional"